VahaC/HA-Sensor-legend-card/README.md

 ### HACS (recommended)
 1. In Home Assistant open **HACS → Frontend → ⋮ → Custom repositories**.
 2. Add this repo URL (`https://github.com/VahaC/HA-Sensor-legend-card`) and pick category **Lovelace**.
-3. After the repository appears in HACS, press **Download** to pull `sensor-legend-card.js` into `/config/www/community/sensor-legend-card/`.
+3. After the repository appears in HACS, press **Download**.
+HACS will copy the entire folder (including the `src/` directory) into `/config/www/community/sensor-legend-card/`.
+If you already had an older version installed manually, delete the old folder first so nothing is left behind.
 4. Restart Home Assistant (or click **Reload resources**) so the new resource is picked up.
 5. Add the resource automatically via HACS prompt or manually under **Settings → Dashboards → Resources** with:
 	 - URL: `/hacsfiles/sensor-legend-card/sensor-legend-card.js`